 You can do ALL those things, and lose all the weight.
 BUT THEN WHAT?

-When you stop, or have to maintain those things for life, you are still left with the bad habits that led to gaining weight in the first place.
+When you stop, or have to maintain those things for the long-term, you are still left with the bad habits that led to gaining weight in the first place.

-So I know everyone always wants the specifics foods of a diet, but Noom Coach isn't really even about specific foods.
+So I know everyone always wants the specifics foods of a diet, but Noom Weight Loss app isn't really even about specific foods.
 It's about forming good habits when choosing foods.
-And then keeping those habits for life.
+And then keeping those habits as part of your lifestyle.

 Because that is what we all want isn't it?!
 We want to live a healthy LIFE.
 For a lifetime.

-This is why I think Noom is so powerful.
-It's meant to give you the knowledge and ability to make healthy choices for life.
+This is why I think Noom is so powerful compared to fad diets.
+The purpose is to give you the knowledge and ability to make healthy choices for life.
 And you deserve that!!

 What is the Noom Diet and What do you Eat on Noom?